 - No Formula Sheet.
 Students must memorize some simple formulas (see below).

-When I analyze my AP results, FRQ#2 performs the weakest and often drops kids from a 3 to a 2.
+When I analyze my AP® results, the math FRQ performs the weakest and often drops kids from a 3 to a 2.
 This is why I focus on math a lot.

 Math Skills Kids Should Have Already Learned (But Probably Forgot)